IlarionHalushka/ilarionhalushka.github.io/_posts/2020-04-26-vacancies-analysis-for-QA-Engineers.markdown

 &nbsp;&nbsp;&nbsp; So there was developed a system for fetching vacancies from public API by keyword ‘qa engineer’.
 Around 400 vacancies were collected and analysed.

-#### Popularity of skills by categories:
+#### Top of skills by categories:
-{% include lazyload.html image_src="/assets/images/popularity-of-skills-by-categories.png" image_alt="Popularity of skills by categories" image_title="Popularity of skills by categories" %}
+{% include lazyload.html image_src="/assets/images/top-of-skills-by-categories-every-software-tester-should-have.png" image_alt="Top of skills by categories every Software Tester should have" image_title="Top of skills by categories" %}

-#### Popularity of skills:
+#### Top of skills:
-{% include lazyload.html image_src="/assets/images/popularity-of-skills.png" image_alt="Popularity of skills" image_title="Popularity of skills" %}
+{% include lazyload.html image_src="/assets/images/top-of-skills-every-software-tester-should-have.png" image_alt="Top of skills every Software Tester should have" image_title="Top of skills" %}

-#### Popularity of programming languages:
+#### Top of programming languages:
-{% include lazyload.html image_src="/assets/images/popularity-of-programming-languages.png" image_alt="Popularity of programming languages" image_title="Popularity of programming languages" %}
+{% include lazyload.html image_src="/assets/images/top-of-programming-languages-every-software-tester-should-know.png" image_alt="Top of programming languages every Software Tester should have" image_title="Top of programming languages" %}

 #### Level of English fluency
 {% include lazyload.html image_src="/assets/images/level-of-english-fluency.png" image_alt="Level of English fluency" image_title="Level of English fluency" %}